TzuChieh/Photon-v2/README.md

 ## What is Photon-v2

 Photon-v2 is a rendering engine made out of my personal interest in computer graphics.
 A rendering engine is what takes geometrical descriptions and material properties of a 3-D scene as input, and outputs a 2-D image of that scene from a specific point of view.
-In layman's terms, it is like taking a photograph, except the scene and the camera are both computer simulated.
+In layman's terms, it is like taking a photograph, except the scene and the camera are both simulated by a computer.
 This project is actively being developed and more features are expected to come.

 **Supported Platforms**: Windows, Linux, macOS